 [rez-er-vey-shuh n] [prahys]

-The reservation price is the least favourable point at which one will accept a negotiated agreement.
-For example, for a seller this means the least amount (minimum) or bottom line they would be prepared to accept, while for a buyer it would mean the most (maximum) or bottom line that they would be prepared to pay.
-It is also sometimes referred to as the ‘walk away’ point.
+The reservation price is the least favourable point at which you will accept a negotiated agreement.
+For example, for a seller this means the least amount (minimum) or bottom line they would be prepared to accept.
+For a buyer, it would mean the most (maximum) or bottom line that they would be prepared to pay.
+It is also sometimes referred to as the “walk-away” point.

 YOU MAY ALSO LIKE

 Learn a negotiation style to get a better price in all your sales.
 This article provides negotiating advice to enhance the buyer process.

 A case study that shows how a business relationship can fall apart when communications between the partners are not maintained.

 Having good options available before you start negotiating is best practice.
 You'll feel empowered and confident to either reach a mutually satisfactory agreement, or walk away